Cozy Peach Kitchen

 Air fryer chickpeas are great on their own as a snack, but they are also the perfect way to add plant-based protein to any dish.

-• Salad: Use in place of oven-roasted chickpeas in this vegan caesar salad
+• Salad: Use in place of oven-roasted chickpeas in this vegetarian caesar salad

-• Tacos and burritos: Add to cauliflower tacos for extra protein
+• Tacos and burritos: Add to cauliflower tacos for use in these chickpea chimichurri tacos

 • Soups: Use as a soup topper in this broccoli soup or vegan potato soup

-• Croutons: Try in this everyday kale salad in place of plain chickpeas
+• Croutons: Try in this kale chickpea salad in place of plain chickpeas

 Side angle of white bowl filled with roasted chickpeas and spoon with more bowls of chickpeas in the background.